-Using or developing a GUI are beneficial due to their ability to improve usability by creating intuitive functions and operations.
+Using or developing a GUI is beneficial due to its ability to improve usability by creating intuitive functions and operations.
 Graphical user interfaces tend to be easy to learn as they communicate visually, and have standardised familiar icons or metaphors.
 There is no need for users to understand complex code.
-As they are low code solutions for citizen development that can provide immediate feedback to users.
+As they are low-code solutions for citizen development that can provide immediate feedback to users.

 Cyclr has been designed for simple, and fast integration building and deployment.
 It empowers anyone to respond to user integration requests with its graphical user interface and low code tools.
 If you are looking to enhance your integration strategy with an embedded iPaaS check out Cyclr and get in touch with one of our experts.